- Pavan Srinath (post-doc)

 - Adam Greig (Ph.D)

-Ph.D positions: If you have a strong mathematical background (especially in probability) and are interested in doing a PhD in information theory and coding, feel free to contact me.
+Ph.D positions: If you have a strong mathematical background (especially in probability) and are interested in doing a PhD with me, feel free to send an email.
 I will do my best to reply, but due to the high volume of email I receive, I may not be able to respond quickly.

 Information about applying for a Ph.D in the Department of Engineering can be found here.
 Funding for Ph.D students is available from various sources including the Cambridge Trusts for international students, CHESS for students from the EU, and EPSRC doctoral training awards for UK students.
 Applying early is highly recommended; here are the funding deadlines.